 You are a military student if you are active duty, national guard, reservist, veteran or retired.
 All proceed through the same admission process as transfer students, but may need to submit additional documents.
 Learn more about applying as a military student or dependent at Appalachian.

 Required for a complete application

-- A non-refundable application fee of $65 (USD) – Appalachian accepts Official Application Fee Waivers from the College Board, ACT and National Association for College Admission Counseling (NACAC).
+- A non-refundable application fee of $65 (USD) – Appalachian accepts Official Application Fee Waivers from the National Association for College Admission Counseling (NACAC).